Adipogenesis: Introduction

-Adipocytes play a vital role in energy homeostasis and process the largest energy reserve as triglycerol in the body of animals.
+Adipocytes play a vital role in energy homeostasis and process the largest energy reserve as triglycerides in the body.
 Adipocytes stay in a dynamic state, they start expanding when the energy intake is higher than the expenditure and undergo mobilization when the energy expenditure exceeds the intake.
 This process is highly regulated by counter regulatory hormones to which these cells are very sensitive.
 The hormone insulin promotes expansion whereas the counter hormones epinephrine, glucagon, and ACTH promote mobilization.
 Adipogenesis is a tightly regulated cellular differentiation process, in which mesenchymal stem cells committing to preadipocytes and preadipocytes differentiating into adipocytes.
 Cellular differentiation is a change of gene expression patterns which multipotent gene expression alters to cell type specific gene expression.
 Therefore, transcription factors are crucial for adipogenesis.
 Transcription factors, peroxis proliferator-activated receptor γ (PPARγ) and CCAAT enhancer-binding proteins (C/EBPs) are main regulators of adipogenesis.
 Comparing with cells from other lineage, the in vitro differentiation of fat cells is authentic and recapitulates most of the characteristic feature of in vivo differentiation.
 The key features of differentiated adipocytes are growth arrest, morphological change, high expression of lipogenic genes and production of adipokines like adiponectin, leptin, resistin (in the mouse, not in humans) and TNF-alpha.